 We are conducting an extension of the clinical trial known as arm C, in which patients with recurrent HGG will receive a repeat dosing regimen of CAN-3110 (up to six injections over four months).
 Clinical data from arm C will help evaluate whether multiple injections can increase mOS.
 This clinical trial extension is supported by the Break Through Cancer foundation.
-In March 2024, we announced, during the 5th Glioblastoma Drug Development Summit in Boston, that six patients have been treated with multiple injections (up to six) of CAN-3110 in arm C, reporting good tolerability and safety.
-In April 2024, we announced the acceptance of an abstract at the ASCO Annual Meeting, to be presented in June 2024, that will feature data regarding the feasibility and tolerability of multiple injections of CAN-3110.
+In June 2024, a poster presentation at the ASCO Annual Meeting showed additional detail from the arm C portion of the study, which incorporates two sub-cohorts of six patients each.
+To date, we have dosed six patients with multiple injections of CAN-3110 (up to six injections over a period of four months), completing cohort 1 of arm C. No dose-limiting toxicities or severe adverse events were observed.
+More than 300 core biopsies were obtained from all six patients, across the planned dose ranging time points, which were processed for "-omic" analysis, including single-cell RNA sequencing and cell profiling.
+Updated phase 1b data from the patients in cohort 1/arm C for CAN-3110 in recurrent HGG is expected in the second half of 2024.

-We are also designing other novel viral immunotherapy candidates using our proprietary enLIGHTENTM Discovery Platform, a systematic, iterative HSV-based discovery platform leveraging human biology and advanced analytics to create new viral immunotherapy candidates for solid tumors.
+We are also designing additional novel viral immunotherapy candidates using our proprietary enLIGHTENTM Discovery Platform, a systematic, iterative HSV-based discovery platform leveraging human biology and advanced analytics to create new viral immunotherapy candidates for solid tumors.
 In October 2022, we entered into a collaboration with the University of Pennsylvania (UPenn) Center for Cellular Immunotherapies to study the impact of novel viral immunotherapy candidates based on Candel's enLIGHTENTM Discovery Platform to strengthen the activity of UPenn's investigational CAR-T cell therapies in difficult to treat solid tumors.
 In November 2023, during the SITC 2023 Annual Meeting, we presented two posters describing the key elements of the platform and the development of the first experimental agent from the enLIGHTEN Discovery Platform.
-The new agent, Alpha-201 Macro1, is an investigational viral immunotherapy designed to interfere with the CD47/SIRPα pathway and activate innate immune surveillance.
-Results demonstrated monotherapy activity following local administration in a preclinical model of lung and breast cancer.
-Additional preclinical data presented at SITC confirmed the capability of the enLIGHTENTM Advanced Analytics suite to predict optimal gene payload combinations to arm viral vectors, that enable the design of potential combination therapeutics to overcome tumor resistance especially in cancers resistant to ICI treatment.
+The first agent based on enLIGHTEN $^{\text{TM}}$, Alpha-201 Macro1, is an investigational viral immunotherapy designed to interfere with the CD47/SIRP α pathway and activate innate immune surveillance.
+Results demonstrated monotherapy activity of this agent following local administration in a preclinical model of lung and breast cancer.
+Additional preclinical data presented at SITC confirmed the capability of the enLIGHTEN $^{\text{TM}}$ Advanced Analytics suite to predict optimal gene payload combinations to arm viral vectors, that enable the design of potential combination therapeutics to overcome tumor resistance especially in cancers resistant to ICI treatment.

-In April 2024, during the American Association for Cancer Research's 2024 Annual Meeting, we presented data on a second pre-candidate from our enLIGHTENTM Discovery Platform, a first-in-class multimodal immunotherapy for induction of tertiary lymphoid structures, being developed as a novel therapeutic strategy for solid tumors.
+In April 2024, during the American Association for Cancer Research's 2024 Annual Meeting, we presented data on a second preclinical candidate from the enLIGHTENTM Discovery Platform, a first-in-class multimodal immunotherapy for induction of tertiary lymphoid structures, being developed as a novel therapeutic strategy for solid tumors.
+Data presented included preclinical in vivo evidence of monotherapy activity of this preclinical candidate as well as activity when administered in combination with immune checkpoint inhibitors (improved survival as compared to PD-1 only treated mice).